AfterShip/phone/README.md

 ```

-Note: For the phone_beautified field, just supports USA and CAN phone numbers.
+Note: For the area_code in phone_beautified field, just supports USA and CAN phone numbers.

 ## Test